 How to trade your midlife blues for a midlife rebirth

-The upshot of Haggerty’s research was a comfort for anyone stuck in that twitchy midlife phase: In most cases, the antsy frustrations you’re feeling are not the symptoms of a full-on existential midlife crisis.
-Very few people actually suffer so badly.
+Haggerty’s research should comfort for anyone stuck in that twitchy midlife phase: In most cases, the antsy frustrations you’re feeling are not the symptoms of a full-on existential midlife crisis.
+Very few people actually suffer badly.
 A large number, however, will find a pause, a shifting of gears in their 40s or 50s.
 But Barbara assures us that this shift “can be exhilarating, rather than terrifying,” so long as you know how to handle it!

 In the course of her research, Barbara spoke to over 700 midlifers, and discovered both from them, and from a wealth of scientific studies, that while there is an almost inevitable dip in happiness when you hit your 40s or 50s (our lifetime happiness graph forms the shape of an inverse bell curve, with your 40s and 50s a the bottom of the U), it’s temporary, and can be put to great use.

 With a shift in thinking, successful midlifers can actually use this uncomfortable itch to make a few gentle changes – both in behaviour and perceptions, and ensure these middle years are not only enjoyable, but actually become a fabulous rebirth.

 Here are Barbara’s steps to becoming a happy midlifer.